Giszmo/nostrResources/data/iris.md

 > • Add a profile picture, bio, and additional information to your profile
 > • Show your followers what you're all about and make a lasting impression

-Also provides free NIP-05 verification service
+Also provides free NIP-05 addresses